4 May 2022

 1. Compare and choose a super fund

-Considering a super fund that’s trusted by others with a history of strong long-term investment performance, low fees and a profit-for-member approach is a great place to start.
+A great starting point is to consider a fund trusted by others with a history of strong long-term investment performance*, low fees1 and a profit-for-member approach.

 2. Consolidate any other funds

 If you have more than one super fund, you’re probably paying more than one set of fees.
-So, combining your super accounts into one super fund may save you thousands over the course of your working life.1
+So, combining your super accounts into one super fund may save you thousands throughout your working life2.

-You can search for lost super and combine super from multiple accounts into your AustralianSuper account in minutes, with our consolidation tool.
+You can search for lost super and combine super from multiple accounts into your AustralianSuper account.
+It takes minutes with our consolidation tool.

 Not a member?
 No problem, you can also consolidate your super through your myGov account at my.gov.au